Persistency in Prayer

 If you would like to use our transcript of this sermon (updated 2020), please contact us for permission.

-Father Hanly's sermon for 29th Sunday in Ordinary Time, Year C, "Consistency in Prayer" was delivered on 20th October 2013.
+Father Hanly's sermon for 29th Sunday in Ordinary Time, Year C, "Persistency in Prayer" was delivered on 20th October 2013.
 It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.

 We hope that Father Hanly’s homilies, always kind, always wise, always full of love, will restore you to peace and harmony through a new understanding of what is important in this world.
 We believe these homilies are inspiring for everyone, not only for Roman Catholics or other Christians.